'

 Pick your speakers carefully

-Conference speakers need to be of the highest calibre in order to attract attendees from abroad.
+Event speakers must be of the highest calibre to attract attendees from abroad.
 Look at market trends in your target countries and find related topics that would interest a wide number of attendees.
-You should also consider an international speaker.
-Especially one that is very well-known within the field.
+You should also consider an international speaker -especially one that is very well-known within the field.
+If budget is a constraint, think about the impact that the speaker would have on your audience rather than how well known they are.

 Promote the international aspect

-Make sure you promote the fact that your conference or event is international.
+Make sure you promote the fact that your conference or event is multinational.
 It’s a great selling point and also a compelling nudge for international delegates debating whether or not to attend.

 Make the schedule worth their while

-Link up with another related international event in another country and cross-promote each other’s events.
-It’s a great way to reach the right audience, as well as experience an international conference from the perspective of an international attendee.
+Link up with another international event and cross-promote each other’s events.
+It’s a great way to reach the right audience, as well as experience an international conference from the perspective of an attendee.

 Don’t send blanket email invites

-When it comes to planning events targeted towards international attendees, there are a number of considerations that you need to take into account, many of which you may not have thought of.
+When it comes to planning events targeted towards attendees from overseas, there are a number of considerations that you need to take into account, many of which you may not have thought of.

 Venue

-It goes without saying that the event venue for your conference should be easily accessible from major transport links such as train stations and airports.
-This is a major consideration for all attendees, but particularly for international delegates.
+It goes without saying that the event venue should be easily accessible from major transport links, such as train stations and airports.
+This is a major consideration for all events but particularly for international delegates.

-Ensure the venue has enough space for your scheduled talks, as well as breakout spaces so attendees can network during breaks.
-You also want to ensure there is designated space for people to observe any religious practices.
+Ensure the venue has enough space for your scheduled talks, as well as breakout spaces for networking during breaks.
+You also want to ensure there is a designated space for people to observe any religious practices.

 Catering